This is an old revision of the document!

 Slackware Installer ISO Image

 I no longer need an ISO image (refer to USB installer below).
-But, I have slack2iso script (also based on Alien Bob's script) can help in creating one using the tree downloaded by getslack
+But, I have slack2iso script (also based on Alien Bob's script) can help in creating one using the tree downloaded by getslack.

 Slackware USB Installer